 In most cases, you’ll receive the order on the day of the hearing.
 If the decision is more complicated, the adjudicator will write up the details of the order and post it out later.

 Tribunal orders are public information.
-They’re published on the Ministry of Justice website and available from the District Court where the hearing took place.
+They’re published on the Ministry of Justice website(external link) and available from the District Court where the hearing took place.